Is Squarespace A Good Website Builder? Squarespace Review For Business

 - Limited-Use Discounts: If you want to make a coupon valid for a single use or you want a coupon code to work just 10 times total, you can use Squarespace's advanced discount options to set these limits.

-Squarespace’s Commerce Advanced plan is your best option if you have a large online store, but also want a beautiful, informational website.
+Squarespace’s Advanced Commerce plan is your best option if you have a large online store, but also want a beautiful, informational website.
 It’s also the perfect plan for all the coaches and course creators out there who want to sell subscriptions and memberships.
+If you decide Squarespace is the best option for your business website, you have four plan options:

 - Personal: Best for individuals, blogs, and informational websites.